telerik/xamarin-forms-docs/controls/segmentcontrol/getting-started/segmentcontrol-getting-started.md

 ### Setting up RadSegmentControl

-To use the tabview control you can include the following namespaces:
+To use the segmented control you can include the following namespaces:

 <snippet id='xmlns-telerikinput'/>
 <snippet id='ns-telerikinput'/>